pablo-lamtenzan/CPP_MODULES_42CURSUS/README.md

 # C++ 42 Schools "Piscine"

-A "Piscine" in 42 Schools is 2 weeks (did in 10 days :) ) of hard work discovering a new programming lenguage.
+A "Piscine" in 42 Schools is 2 weeks of hard work discovering a new programming lenguage.
 In this case, as you could see is C++.
 Here an index:

 ### Module 00
 - namespace